 But while it is ideally suited to commercial bakery production, golden syrup is of course used in domestic settings too.
 Consumers in the UK will be familiar with golden syrup lining supermarket shelves in its iconic metal tins – in fact, these metal tins are part of what makes golden syrup the world’s oldest branded food product – and will likely recognise it as the core ingredient in treacle tarts and syrup sponges.
 On top of these uses, consumers also use it to pour over porridge, fruit and pancakes.

 Maple syrup, on the other hand, is not widely used in commercial bakery and dessert production.
 Instead, it is predominantly used in household settings as a pour over for pancakes, ice cream and fruits.
 Furthermore, to compensate for its limited functionality in comparison to sugar, maple syrup is often blended with invert sugar to create a more viable ingredient – maple flavoured syrup.

 It is not hard to identify where the confusion between golden syrup and maple syrup originates.
 Both products are syrups with the same golden colour and share a similar medium viscosity.
 Furthermore, both products have naturally occurring caramelised flavours that could be mistaken for each other.

 But while their appearances might make some consumers think they are the same product, those that examine the two products more closely will see that there are several key differences between them.
 And in terms of commercial production and price, there is only one winner – pure sugars.

 Ragus’ founder, Charles Eastick, invented golden syrup in 1883, meaning our golden syrup expertise and manufacturing capabilities are second to none.
-To discuss your product requirements or arrange a sample today, contact a member of our customer services team on +44 (0)1753 215424 or email@example.com.
-For more sugar news and Ragus updates, follow Ragus on LinkedIn.
+To learn more about our products, please contact our Customer Services Team.
+To see more sugar news and updates, continue browsing SUGARTALK and follow Ragus on LinkedIn.